Beauty

 How to blow dry your hair the safest way:

-Step 1: Before showering, use a Mason Pearson boar bristle brush to evenly distribute oil through your hair.
+Step 1: Before showering, use a boar bristle brush (like the cult-favourite Mason Pearson number) to evenly distribute oil through your hair.

 Step 2: Shampoo and then condition, using a wide tooth comb to gently distribute product and detangle.